Improving LLM Reasoning through Interpretable Role-Playing Steering: Conclusion

 \section{Conclusion}

 In this work, we have introduced an efficient and interpretable steering framework that leverages features extracted from a pretrained SAE to guide LLMs toward role-specific behavior.
 By constructing steering vectors from highly relevant features and injecting them into the model's residual stream, our method enables fine-grained control over the model’s internal state without additional training.
 Extensive experiments across multiple models and reasoning benchmarks demonstrate that our approach consistently enhances model performance, yielding results on par with prompt-based role-playing.
-In addition, we analyze the semantic meanings of the selected features and uncover why role-playing enhances reasoning abilities in LLMs.
+In addition, we analyze the semantic meanings of the selected features and reveal that one reason role-playing enhances the reasoning ability of LLMs is its capacity to encourage step-by-step reasoning.
 Lastly, we evaluate steering performance using \(k\) features selected from different ranking positions, and observe a declining trend in accuracy gains as lower-ranked features are used, validating the effectiveness of our feature selection method.
+Overall, our work demonstrates that steering via SAE enables implicit injection of role-playing information into the model, providing a more stable and interpretable alternative to role-play prompting for improving model reasoning ability.